DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 components.

 ### PHP
-PHP version 7.0 is the minimum supported version.
-7.2 and 7.4 also work.
+PHP version 7.4 is the minimum supported version.
 PHP 8.0 has not been tested.

 The following PHP extensions are required.
 They are listed below with their Ubuntu system package names.